DougRzz/CV/docs/index.md

 </div>

-*	Successfully completed a engine system dynamic assessment for an internal customer using innovative numerical methods that combined `Nastran` and `MATLAB`
+- Completed an engine system dynamic assessment using combined Nastran and MATLAB methods.
-*	Conducted NVH, thermal mechanical, and durability analysis on engine systems.
-Processed time-series data into the frequency domain using `NumPy`
+- Performed NVH, thermo‑mechanical, and durability analyses on engine systems; transformed time‑series data to the frequency domain with NumPy.
-*	Presented technical reports and working instructions to design departments and other customers including other Caterpillar R&D locations worldwide
+- Authored technical reports and work instructions for design departments and global R&D sites.

 <div>
          <span > <br></span>